elmernik/photo-judge-app/README.md

 # 🤖 AI Photo Judge

-An AI-powered workflow designed to judge photos for photography competitions, using a LangGraph-based agent to analyze and score images.
+A simple AI-powered workflow designed to judge photos for photography competitions, using a LangGraph-based agent to analyze and score images.

 ---